 Obviously, this is easy to explain.

 In fact, many casinos are happy to break even when organizing a big tournament and benefit on the side.

 First of all, tournaments will often serve as great feeders for cash games, which is great news for casinos that have big poker rooms.

 Beyond this, big tournaments with solid guarantees are a sure way to get significant foot traffic through the door.

 They’re likely to find their way to table games and slots after the tournament, which means that over a few days, the casino will be stacking a lot of extra money from these players.

 For example, they don’t need a few dozen dealers to run a tournament with 2,000+ entries.
 They also don’t need to reserve a vast amount of space for such an event.

-Even without players wondering off to blackjack and roulette tables, they can earn more than enough to pay for the operation and still make a profit providing they have enough player traffic.
+Even without players wandering off to blackjack and roulette tables, they can earn more than enough to pay for the operation and still make a profit providing they have enough player traffic.

-Conclusion: Know Your Rake
+Know Your Rake

 Even if you’ve never heard of rake before, it should come as no surprise that casinos are making money from poker games.

-Games with unreasonably high levels or rake and very high caps (or no cap at all) can be very difficult to beat – even if you’re a very good player.
+Games with unreasonably high levels of rake and very high caps (or no cap at all) can be very difficult to beat – even if you’re an excellent player.

 Unless there is a significant discrepancy in the players’ skill level, you’ll be making much more money when the rake is lower.